rohitsroch/rohitsroch.github.io/_posts/2020-12-01-call-summarization.md

 Given a call audio between *Agent Speaker* and *Customer Speaker* (or multiple speaker), goal is to generate a domain adapted abstractive summary such that it should be concise and should capture the important facts corresponding each speaker in the call.

 Mathematically, we can formulate problem of domain adapted meeting call summarization as follows.
 The input to our AI system consists of meeting call transcripts X and S unique speakers (in our case it's 2) and we have N meetings in total.
-So, the transcripts are $X = {X_1, X_2, ...X_N}$.
+So, the transcripts are $$ X = {X_1, X_2, ...X_N} $$.
 Here each transcript consists of multiple turns, where each turn is the utterance of a speaker.
 Thus, $X_i = {(s_1, u_1),(s_2, u_2), ...,(s_{L_i}, u_{L_i})}$, where $s_j ∈ S, 1 ≤ j ≤ L_i$, is a speaker and $u_j = (w_1, ..., w_{l_j})$ is the tokenized utterance for speaker $s_j$.

 And For each meeting $X_i$, we have the following labels: